adamlglover/Scorpion/README.md

 Name | Description
 ---- | -----------
-(undecided) | (scorpion compiler) is used to compile the high level source code down to assembly language. sasm | (scorpion assembler) translate the assembly code to binary object format. scorpion | The Scorpion virtural machine itself runs the (single)generated .b file as the entire program.
+(undecided) | (scorpion compiler) is used to compile the high level source code down to assembly language. nsc | (Native Scorpion Compiler) translates the assembly code to binary format. scorpion | The Scorpion virtural machine itself runs the (single)generated .b file as the entire program.

 All programs reside in the bin/ directory(version specific).